GitSimonVetter/Biorhythmus-Projekt/README.md

 # Biorythmus

-Biorhythmus is a tool to generate data based on your age(birthdate).
+Biorhythmus is a tool to generate data, based on your age(birthdate).

 Biorhythmus was a school projekt, the formula is a demonstration.
-The Code is written in C# and displayed language is german.
+The Code is written in C# and the displayed language is german.